ASRS & SNAP-IV Based Screening

 About ADHD Test Online

-Free, confidential ADHD screening using WHO-validated ASRS and SNAP-IV assessments.
-Evidence-based tools trusted by clinicians worldwide.
+Free, confidential ADHD screening using the WHO ASRS and SNAP-IV questionnaires.
+Evidence-informed tools for self-reflection and learning.

 Last reviewed: December 2024